EqualExperts/dbt-unit-testing/README.md

 ```jinja
 {% call dbt_unit_testing.test('customers', 'should sum order values to calculate customer_lifetime_value') %}
 ```
 You can see that the test is about the 'customers' model, and the test description means that it tests the calculation of the customer_lifetime_value.
-The model customers has 3 dependencies:
+The model customers has three dependencies:
 - 'stg_customers'
 - 'stg_orders'
 - 'stg_payments'